jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 - **STK push initiation** to start an M-Pesa payment.
 - **Webhook handling** to process Daraja callbacks and instantly notify the client.

-It combines storage, WebSockets, and API endpoints in one isolated session.
+It combines storage, WebSockets, and API endpoints in one isolated session for every customer.

 ```typescript
 export class PaymentSession {